The Manual is divided into seven chapters. Click a chapter title to display that chapter's table of contents in the area below.

-Additionally, the name of the section you're in appears in orange script on the right side of each page as is shown when we're in the "Charts" section:
+Additionally, the name of the section you're in is written out on the right side of each page as is shown when we're in the "Charts" section:

 Local nav items are often displayed as tabs.
 The status indicator here is whether the tab appears to be the one on top, or whether it's in the background.
 In the screenshot below, the user is in the Insurance Companies section of the Libraries:

 Almost all forms in PSYBooks have a section where you can enter notes.
 Although most notes that pertain to clients become part of the client's medical record, PSYBooks also gives you the opportunity to write personal Psychotherapy notes that are not part of the medical record.